MiralotWhy MiralotHow toFAQRegister nowLogin

 • Create and manage your account

-• Submit your films to selected festivals on your behalf (Submission Service)
+• Submit your films to selected festivals on your behalf via the applicable submission channel (third-party platform, direct integration, or festival homepage)

 • Communicate with you about your account and services